blake-enyart/rails-engine/README.md

  Observe various API endpoints by the following steps:

- Start-up the localhost server with
+ Navigate to this directory and start-up the localhost server with
  ```
  rails s
  ```